Sean Lissemore: San Diego Chargers

 In 2013, he played in 15 games (2 starts), registering 31 tackles (5 for loss), 2 sacks, 1 interception and a touchdown.
 Lissemore was productive all season, especially in the run game, posting a PFF score of +5.7 and was named the starting nose tackle in December.
-Lissemore intercepted a Robert Griffin III pass for a touchdown against the Washington Football Team.
+Lissemore intercepted a Robert Griffin III pass for a touchdown against the Washington Redskins.
 He missed the playoffs after suffering a shoulder injury.

 In 2014, played as the starting nose tackle and saw action in 15 games, finishing with 32 tackles and one sack.
 He recovered a fumble in overtime against the 49ers that helped the Chargers overcome a large second half deficit and win the game 38-35.

 In 2015, he appeared in 11 games (5 starts), tallying 17 tackles and 3 quarterback pressures, before being placed on the injured reserve list with a shoulder injury on December 28, after he missed 4 games.

 On August 15, 2016, he was placed again on the injured reserve list after not recovering from his previous shoulder injury.
 Lissemore was named the team’s 2016 NFL-USAA Salute to Service Award Nominee.

 In 2017, he wasn't re-signed and announced his retirement on September 15.

+NFL career statistics

 Personal life

 In 2019, he was named the athletic director at St. Mark's School of Texas.